JLC2141/intro_to_cli/README.md

 ```
 ls
 ```
-in the base directory and
+in the base directory and:

 ```
 ls test_dir